alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

             raise e
 ```

-While this method may be intimidating, don't let it scare you!
-It is simply the core code of our companion piece, gently refactored to fit into our tool's (and the PythonSdk's) runtime and lifecycle.
+While this method might be intimidating, don't let it scare you!
+It's simply the core code of our companion piece, gently refactored to fit into the tool's (and the PythonSdk's) runtime and lifecycle.

-In this method we:
+In this method we...

-  * load our dataset `tf.data.Dataset.save's sibling
+  * Load the dataset `tf.data.Dataset.save`'s sibling.
-  * create and adapt our `vectorize_layer: tensorflow.keras.layers.TextVectorization` as recommended by TensorFlow
+  * Create and adapt the `vectorize_layer: tensorflow.keras.layers.TextVectorization` as recommended by TensorFlow.
-  * cache our datasets (now loading data as `Datasets` begins to pay off!)
+  * Cache the datasets (now loading data as `Datasets` begins to pay off!)
-  * init, compile, evaluate, and save our base model.]
+  * Init, compile, evaluate, and save the base model.
-  * generate  data for our previews
+  * Generate data for the previews.

-You may have noticed we use a decorator here as well `static method`.
+You might have noticed we use a decorator here as well: `staticmethod`.
-We do this to allow us to call this using `Multiprocessing`  to train our model without blocking our Python sdk service process.
-We also add in a multiprocessing queue to quickly retrieve the results and send them to the front end before ending.
+We do this so that we can call this using `Multiprocessing` to train the model without blocking the Python SDK service process.
+We also add a multiprocessing queue to quickly retrieve the results and send them to the frontend before ending.
 Lastly, note that we catch a generalized exception and explicitly raise it for this method.
-Doing that allows us to throw in a controlled way such that the Designer can report but log it _before_ the process terminates, as we discussed early on in this section of the guide.
+As a result, we can throw in a controlled way that Designer can report but log it _before_ the process terminates, as we discussed early on in this section of the guide.

 As you might have noticed, we currently have a non-trivial amount of arguments.
-Since we collect these via IPC (**Read:** InterProcess Communication: N processes running separately; think to Excel and tablue with a linked spreadsheet.), these will also be more difficult to keep in sync.
+Since we collect these via IPC, these are also more difficult to keep in sync.
-As such, we want a function to extract these that we can wrap in a try/catch block to explicitly capture and report `KeyErrors` or similarly common exceptions in this context.
+As such, we want a function to extract these that we can wrap in a try/catch block to explicitly capture and report `KeyErrors` (or similarly common exceptions in this context).

 #### Function: `get_model_args()`